Sustainable Food Choices for a Greener New Zealand

 Local sourcing of food offers numerous advantages that contribute to a more Sustainable Food system.
 By prioritizing local food production and consumption, New Zealand can enhance its food security, support local economies, and reduce environmental impacts associated with transportation.
 Key benefits of local sourcing include:

 • Reduced carbon footprint: Local food systems minimize the distance food travels from farm to table, thereby decreasing greenhouse gas emissions associated with transportation.
+This complements wider efforts in sustainable transport, such as Sustainable Public Transport: Buses & Trains Carbon Impact.

 • Seasonal produce: Sourcing food locally encourages consumption of seasonal produce, which is often fresher, tastier, and more nutritious than imported options.